nikomatsakis/rustacean-principles/src/how_rust_feels.md

 ## [🤸 Versatile](./how_rust_feels/versatile.md): "whatever it is I want to do, I can use Rust to do it"

 > Rust scales well both up and down: it is well-suited to building everything from simple scripts to web servers to WebAssembly programs to kernel extensions and embedded systems.
+It is usable on both common and esoteric platforms.